Vtechcom/hydra-sdk-technical-reports/ESM_CJS_compatibility_issues_in_browser_environments.md

    Modules mixing `require()` and `import` can break under strict ESM environments like Vite with `type: "module"`.

 ## Case Study: Packages depending on @cardano-sdk/crypto and @cardano-sdk/core
-The HydraWallet SDK integrates several packages that indirectly depend on `@cardano-sdk/crypto` and `@cardano-sdk/core`.
+The Hydra SDK integrates several packages that indirectly depend on `@cardano-sdk/crypto` and `@cardano-sdk/core`.
 Examples include:

 - `libcardano-wallet`
 - `test-abc-sdk@apexfusionfoundation/vector-blaze-core`